-- Please make a shadow appointment at least five days in advance by completing the Shadow Request Form or contacting Lindsay McCullough, Director of Admissions and Marketing, at (636) 946-2603 or firstname.lastname@example.org.
-(Some dates are not available for shadow visits.)
+- Please make a shadow appointment at least five days in advance by completing the Shadow Request Form.

 - Be sure to schedule your appointment early, as the number of visitors we can accommodate per day is limited.

 - On the day of your visit, you should arrive at the DHS main office between 7:30 and 7:45 a.m. (unless Wednesday is the day requested, as all Wednesdays are a late start of 9:15 a.m. due to faculty professional development).
 The main office is located in the main building, just inside the lobby.
-From there, you will be directed to the conference room where you will be greeted by your DHS Student Ambassador.
 Visitors may park along the driveway.

 - You will receive a complimentary lunch pass, so no need to pack a lunch.

-- Visits last the entire school day (unless special arrangements have been made); your student ambassador will walk you back to the conference room for pick up at 2:50 p.m.
+- Visits are a full day (unless special arrangements have been made); your student ambassador will walk you back to the main office for pick up at 2:40 p.m.

 Frequently asked questions:

 - Who will show me around?
 Our Student Ambassadors must meet certain criteria and go through a rigorous selection and training process.
 Traditionally, sophomores host shadow visitors in the fall; freshmen are eligible to apply for student ambassador positions in the spring.